decretist/ICMCL17/proceedings/ICMCL17.markdown

 all *dicta* in the *Decretum* and then to topic model the first recension *dicta*, which would show which topics were left when the first recension topics were subtracted from all topics.
-This was simple in concept, but prohibitively difficult in practice, for two reasons.
+This was simple in concept, but prohibitively difficult in practice, for two reasons: first, because of the difficulty in determining the number of topics to look for (a necessary precondition for unsupervised topic modeling) and second, because of the fact that there was no obvious way to subtract topics.

-First, the difficulty in determining the number of topics to look for (a necessary precondition for unsupervised topic modeling) and second, the fact that there was no obvious way to subtract topics.
+Once it became clear that unsupervised topic modeling using MALLET was not going to be an effective way to identify topics added to Gratian's *Decretum* between the first and second recensions, the most promising alternative approach to the problem appeared to be using lemmatization to identify distinctive *vocabulary* (as a signpost pointing to new ideas) added between the first and second recensions.

 For the purpose of the discussion that follows, I am defining "first-recension *dicta*" as the text of the *dicta* as they are listed